The Detroit Eagle

-Detroit Eagle (also known as the Eagle) is a nightclub and entertainment complex in Detroit, Michigan.
-It is part of a larger network of The Eagle (bar), which have a common theme and cater primarily to the LGBTQ+ community, particularly the Leather subculture and BDSM subculture.
+Detroit Eagle is a nightclub and entertainment complex in Detroit, Michigan.
+It has adopted an attribution to a larger network of gay bars which have a common theme and cater primarily to the LGBTQ+ community, particularly the leather subculture and BDSM subculture.

 History

-The history of gay bars in Detroit is rich and diverse.
 After World War II, downtown Detroit became a hub for gay bars.
 Starting in the 1950s, the gay population began following the migration pattern of many Metro Detroiters, heading northward.
 By the 1970s, there was a community in the Palmer Park that thrived until the late 1980s.

-Specific details on the Detroit Eagle's origins are scarce.
-The Menjos Complex, where the Detroit Eagle is located, has a longer, more detailed history.
-Menjos, the original bar, was established in the 1970s and became a popular gathering spot for the LGBTQ+ community.
+Specific details on the bar origins are unclear.
+The Detroit Eagle is located at the Menjos Complex, where Menjos, the original bar, was established in the 1970s, and became a popular gathering spot for the LGBTQ+ community.

 The original location was at 1501 Holden St Detroit, Michigan, now known as the Marble Bar, a live music venue bar that opened in the Fall of 2015 in the space formerly occupied by the Detroit Eagle, which moved in 2010.
 The Detroit Eagle became a part of this larger Menjos Complex in 2010.
 Over the years, the venue expanded and evolved, eventually becoming the Menjos Complex, which includes multiple bars, a dance club, and various entertainment spaces.